Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: finished the query method

 - [ ] I need to consider about the `TonicReceiverStream` should implement a message which is a container for wrapped `ReceiverStream` into `Stream` or not.

+## 09/25

+### Title: I'M BACK!!!

+I just finished my military service and came out of the camp.
+Now, I need to add some remaining features to my project and review what I've done so far.